software-mansion/starknet-rust/starknet-rust-crypto/README.md

 - Poseidon hash
 - RFC-6979

-> _You're advised to use high-level crypto utilities implemented by the `starknet-core` crate (or use it through the `starknet::core` re-export) if you're not familiar with cryptographic primitives.
+> _You're advised to use high-level crypto utilities implemented by the `starknet-rust-core` crate (or use it through the `starknet::core` re-export) if you're not familiar with cryptographic primitives.
 Using these low-level functions incorrectly could result in leaking your private key, for example._

 > _This library does not provide constant-time guarantees._